ingotportal/training/PickupProblem/Readme.md

 ### Authentication

 Only authenticated users can create, update or delete a pickup.
-No authentication is required to retrieve or list.
+No authentication is required to retrieve or list pickups.

 ### Data